kcxyzxyz/nami-balance-checker/README.md

-# Cardano Nami Wallet Recovery
+# @sk1ppi/cardano-nami-wallet-recovery

-This package provides a utility function to generate a list of accounts for Cardano Nami wallet recovery from a mnemonic seed.
+Recover a wallet from a mnemonic phrase using the Cardano Serialization Library and the bip39 library.
+It retrieves the private key, public key and address of each wallet created in Nami Wallet.

 ## Installation